yukoba/nd4j/getstarted.md

 This tutorial will show you how to perform your own calculations and run a few simple examples, illustrating how ND4J works.

-# <a id="java">Java</a>
+## <a id="java">Java</a>

 Java is the main programming language of ND4J (we also have a Scala API).
 There are about 9 million Java developers worldwide.
 It runs on 3 billion mobile phones and 97 percent of all enterprise desktops, both Windows and OSX.
-Programmers use Java for everything from distributed cloud-based systems with thousands of nodes, to low-memory IoT devices.
+Java is used for everything from distributed cloud-based systems with thousands of nodes, to low-memory IoT devices.
 It's a "write once, run anywhere" language.

-### Is Java already installed?
+### Installing Java

 To test which version of Java you have (and whether you have it at all), type the following into your command line: